sassoftware/viya4-ark/pre_install_report/README.md

 ## Usage

-**Note:** You must set your `KUBECONFIG` environment variable. `KUBECONFIG` must have administrator rights to the
+You may set `KUBECONFIG` environment variable.
+If not set, `kubectl` will use `.kube/config` by default.
-cluster where you intend to deploy your SAS Viya platform software.
+`KUBECONFIG` must have administrator rights to the cluster where you intend to deploy your SAS Viya platform software.
 To obtain a complete report use a `KUBECONFIG` with administrator rights in the cluster.
 Otherwise, the report will
 not be able to evaluate items such as memory, CPU cores, software versions and other node details.
 It is not useful
 for determining if you are ready to deploy your SAS Viya platform software.